linxia25/cpnt262-a5/README.md

 ## Comments

 The most difficult part of this assignment is to display the products separately according to the ID of different products.
 I tried to use TONY’s code in Saturday’s class, but the server kept telling me that the page could not be found.
-I couldn’t find the reason, so I asked other students about this code.
+I couldn’t find the reason, So I asked other students about the relevant content.

 ## Attributions
 - [Logo.jpg](https://www.designevo.com/ "Logo") by DesignEvo.